Epihedron/Adventurer/README.md

 - got SQL to work with current PHP settings
 - switched name of database to adventurer
 - configured git hub with Pi
+- set Pi's private IP to static with port routed on router

 ### Bugs: